njKessel/ESP32s3-NetworkClock/docs/README.md

 ## Overview

-This project started as a simple network-connected clock and gradually evolved from an LCD display to a 7-segment LED design.
-My goal is to create a compact, informative display that synchronizes time and data from various online sources — all presented cleanly on minimalist hardware.
+This project started as a simple network-connected clock and gradually evolved from LCD display to 7-segment LED to alphanumeric LED design.
+My goal is to create a compact, informative display that synchronizes time and data from various online sources all presented cleanly on minimalist hardware.

 Eventually, I plan to add:
 - **Weather updates** (via an online API)